valinsogna/data_visualization_project/README.md

 At the end of each event it oversees, the [International Skating Union](http://www.isu.org/) releases a PDF containing all scores given for each performance which are of public domain.
 That report is known as a "Protocol," and an example can be [found here](http://www.isuresults.com/results/season1718/gpf1718/gpf2017_protocol.pdf).

-You can find a list of those 17 competitions below.
+You can find a list of those 17 competitions at the following [link](https://github.com/BuzzFeedNews/2018-02-figure-skating-analysis).

 ## Required Packages

 - Python 3.9

+Subpackages:
 - plotly
 - pandas
 - numpy